Self-learning

 - Part 7 - React router and custom hooks (routing, styling)

 Overall, I think the course did a great job of covering the fundamentals, with hands-on exercises that progressively built mini-projects.
+So if you're looking to get started with a free online full-stack course, I would highly recommend checking it out.

-Building a project ποΈ
+Building a project

 To apply what I learned, I wanted to build a full-stack project from scratch, as I firmly believe the best way to learn is by getting stuck, breaking things, and problem solving.

-Leveraging online resources π€
+Leveraging online resources

 - ChatGPT (MVP)

-- Github Copilot (free for students with Github Education)
+- Github Copilot (free for students)

-- Youtube
+- Youtube (AWS tutorials)

-- Stack Overflow
+- Stack Overflow (debugging issues)

-Landing an internship π
+Landing an internship

 Overall, this experience reinforced a lingering idea that I had in my head, in that: your school and program don't matter as much as you might think.

-Closing thoughts π
+Closing thoughts

-Anyways, that's all from me! π
+Anyways, that's all from me! 🙂